 The operating agreement for a professional medical corporation is a legal document that spells out how the business will be run.
 Your operating agreement will include a wide range of subjects, including how profits and losses are allocated, what the shareholders are responsible for, how decisions are made, and how business is conducted.

 We have dealt with a number of physicians who have formed business entities outside of the state of California.
 For those doctors, it is very common for them to use a professional limited liability company and create their operating agreement for that entity.
-However, in California, it is prohibited for a physician to provide professional services through limited liability company.
+However, in California, it is prohibited for a physician to provide professional services through a limited liability company.

 When forming professional limited liability companies outside of California, it is crucial to draft an operating agreement that fully addresses the demands and objectives of your company when setting up a professional medical firm.
 It would help if you made the following points a priority in your operating agreement: